CrunchyData/crunchy-katacoda/basic-postgresql-devel/qplr/01-r-intro.md

 #### What this means for development.

 Our proposed workflow for development, which will we do below, is to allow the language to be trusted **only** in the development environment.
-In this was developers can make their own functions, iterate them, and get them working correctly.
-Then, when it's time to go to production, someone with DB superuser privileges transfers the function to the production database.
+In this way developers can make their own functions, iterate them, and get them working correctly.
+Then , when it's time to go to production, someone with DB superuser privileges can transfer the function to the production database .
 This will involve tracking changes to function and having a migration procedure but the extra work is well worth it given the alternative.

-Again - make the language trusted in your development environment NOT your production environment.
+Again - make the language trusted in your development environment **NOT** your production environment.

 Here is the overview documentation on [stored functions](https://www.postgresql.org/docs/11/xfunc.html) and here is the reference doc on how to create a [stored function](https://www.postgresql.org/docs/11/sql-createfunction.html)